twistlock/docs/api/descriptions/policies/firewall_app-embedded_get.md

   'https://<CONSOLE>/api/v1/policies/firewall/app/app-embedded'
 ```

-A successful response returns a list of runtime rules in the policy.
+A successful response returns a list of rules in the policy.